iOS Message Center

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-// Set a custom delegate for handling Message Center events
+// Set Message Center display callback

 }